nightwatchjs/nightwatch-plugin-apitesting/README.md

 }
 ```

-You also need to turn off the browser session, since you won't be using one.
-The can be accomplished by setting these properties:
+We also need to turn off the browser session, since we're only doing API testing.
+This can be accomplished by setting these properties:

 ```json
 {